synix/Node.js-Design-Patterns-Third-Edition/10-universal-javascript/09-asynchronous-data-retrieval/README.md

 # 09-asynchronous-data-retrieval

-This example demostrates how to move the data into a dedicated api server and fetch it asynchronously from the frontend.
+This example demonstrates how to move the data into a dedicated api server and fetch it asynchronously from the frontend.

 ## Dependencies